 Less than two years later, our time had come.
 After first visiting family in Turkey and then Oregon, and with just our small backpacks and golf clubs, we were ready to discover the world.
-Just like two years ago, we were excited, happy like little children, and couldn’t wait to start our unique adventure!
+Just like two years ago, we were excited, as happy as little children, and couldn’t wait to start our unique adventure!

 From there, a whole month of Taiwan was booked.
 I was really looking forward to this because I have had Taiwan on my wish list for a very long time.
-Here we maximized our visa for a whole month before flying back to Hong Kong to spend a few more days with John and to attend the spectacular Rugby Sevens.
+We maximized our visa for a whole month before flying back to Hong Kong to spend a few more days with John and to attend the spectacular Rugby Sevens.

 We love Asia and will certainly return in the future to continue our journey.